tav/gitfund/mvp/app/page/gitfund.md

 * Doing manual reviews of projects before they are published to ensure that they are legit open source projects.

-* Using the social profiles of the project and team members to help determine the period that money is held (between 14-90 days) before it can be withdrawn.
+* Using the social profiles of the project, sponsors, and team members to help determine the period that money is held (between 30-90 days) before it is be paid out.

 * Providing 2FA and audit logs so as to make authentication more secure.

 * Building on top of machine learning tools like [Stripe Radar][radar] to minimize and prevent credit card fraud, money laundering, &c.

-Where possible, we will try to be as transparent as possible as to the reasons for any waiting periods on funds so that project maintainers can know what to fix without having to guess.
+Where possible, we will try to be as transparent as possible as to the reasons for any holding periods on funds so that project maintainers can know if they can do anything to reduce it.

 ### Risks and Challenges